Chen-XueWen/Image-Processing-Algorithm/README.md

-These are all the implementations from a master-level multimedia signal processing during Year 3 fall semester.
+These are all the implementations for a master-level multimedia signal processing during Year 3 fall semester exchange.

 # Half-toning